astropy/astropy/docs/modeling/units.rst

           tracker <https://github.com/astropy/astropy/issues>`_.

 The `astropy.modeling` package includes partial support for the use of units and quantities in model parameters, models, and during fitting.
-At this time, only some of the built-in models (such as :class:`~astropy.modeling.functional_models.Gaussian1D`) support units, but this will be extended in future to all models where this is appropriate.
+At this time, most of the built-in models support units with a few exceptions.
+The models that do not support units are listed below:

+**Functional Models:** *Multiply, RedshiftScaleFactor, Planar2D, Delta1D, Delta2D*

+**Polynomial Models:** *Chebyshev1D, Chebyshev2D, Legendre2D, Legendre1D, Hermite1D,
+Hermite2D*

 Setting parameters to quantities
 ================================